menu

 Demographics

-The education level of Sugar Tree citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.67% of adults 25 and older in Sugar Tree have a college degree.
+In terms of college education, Sugar Tree is nearly on par with the US average for all cities of 21.84%: 18.67% of adults 25 and older in Sugar Tree have a bachelor's degree or advanced degree.

 The per capita income in Sugar Tree in 2022 was $29,706, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $118,824 for a family of four.
 However, Sugar Tree contains both very wealthy and poor people as well.